frescobaldi/quickly/README.rst

 The quickly python package is slated to become the successor of python-ly.

-It is currently in the planning phase.
+It is currently in a very early development phase.

 Like python-ly, it will provide tools to manipulate `LilyPond`_ music documents, but instead of using the lexer in python-ly, which is very difficult